fistasolutions/openaiagentssdk-tutorial-unicorndevelopers/openaiagentssdktutorial/openaiagentssdk/16mcp/01-basic-mcp-example/README.md

 result = await Runner.run(starting_agent=agent, input=comprehensive_query)
 ```

-**What this does:**
+**What this does (in simple terms):**
-- Sends a complex query to the agent
+- Sends a complex query to the agent (like asking your assistant to do multiple tasks)
-- The agent uses MCP tools to read files
+- The agent uses MCP tools to read files (like your assistant opening books to find information)
-- Returns a comprehensive response based on file content
+- Returns a comprehensive response based on file content (like your assistant giving you a detailed report)

-## 🔍 How It Works
+## 🔍 How It Works (Simple Steps)

-### Step-by-Step Process
+### Step-by-Step Process (Like Making a Phone Call)

-1. **Server Startup**: The script starts an MCP filesystem server
+1. **Server Startup**: The script starts an MCP filesystem server (like turning on your phone)
-2. **Connection**: Your agent connects to the server
+2. **Connection**: Your agent connects to the server (like dialing a number)
-3. **Tool Discovery**: The agent discovers available file-reading tools
+3. **Tool Discovery**: The agent discovers available file-reading tools (like finding out what apps are available)
 4. **Query Processing**: When you ask a question, the agent:
-   - Determines which files to read
+   - Determines which files to read (like deciding which app to use)
-   - Uses MCP tools to read the files
+   - Uses MCP tools to read the files (like opening an app)
-   - Analyzes the content
+   - Analyzes the content (like reading the information)
-   - Provides a comprehensive answer
+   - Provides a comprehensive answer (like telling you what they found)

 ### MCP Communication Flow